 JULY 27 - Nº 208 Galatians 4:4

 God’s silence does not indicate His absence or indifference.
 He is always present and at work—even if it is behind the scenes.
-He is positioning us and our circumstances so that when the curtain goes up, we will be prepared to accomplish His mission.
+As we wait, He positions us and our circumstances so that when the curtain goes up, we are prepared to accomplish His mission.